canonical/chisel-docs/docs/how-to/slice-a-package.md

     anything that can be considered as application data.

-    For the OpenSSL package, notice the `/etc/ssl/certs/` and `/etc/ssl/private/` directories in the.
+    For the OpenSSL package, notice the `/etc/ssl/certs/` and `/etc/ssl/private/` directories among its files.
 These are locations where certificates are supposed to be stored.
 There is also a symbolic link from `/usr/lib/ssl/cert.pem` to `/etc/ssl/certs/ca-certificates.crt` that we
     need to include in this slice.